SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Rifat-Bin-Rashid/_index.md

 ---
 # Display name
-title: Sreeram Mandava
+title: Rifat Bin Rashid

 # Username (this should match the folder name)
 authors:
-- Sreeram Mandava
+- Rifat Bin Rashid

 #Author Names (alternative spellings etc)
 names:
-- sreeram Mandava
+- Rifat Bin Rashid

 # Is this the primary user of the site?
 superuser: false